🧰 Quelle vitesse choisir pour une ponceuse à ongles ?

 • Nail thickness : natural or artificial.

-• Type of cutter used : ceramic, diamond, tungsten, etc.
+• Type of strawberry used : ceramics, diamond, tungsten, etc.

 Cuticle type Recommended speed Remarks